54th Tactical Fighter Wing: World War II

 The 54th Troop Carrier Wing commenced air transport and medical air evacuation operations in support of Fifth Air Force on 26 May 1943. advancing as battle lines permitted.

-The wing employed Douglas C-47 Skytrains almost exclusively, but during late 1943 and much of 1944 also used 13 converted Boeing B-17E Flying Fortresses for armed transport missions in enemy-held territory.
-The 54th supported every major advance made by the allies in the Southwest Pacific Theater, operating from primitive airstrips carved from jungles and air-dropping cargo where airstrips unavailable.
+"The wing employed Douglas C-47 Skytrains almost exclusively, but during late 1943 and much of 1944 also used 13 converted Boeing B-17E Flying Fortresses for armed transport missions in enemy-held territory.
+The 54th supported every major advance made by the allies in the Southwest Pacific Theater, operating from primitive airstrips carved from jungles and air-dropping cargo where airstrips unavailable."

-The unit took part in the airborne invasion of Nadzab, New Guinea, in September 1943 by dropping paratroopers of the 503rd Parachute Infantry Regiment as well as Australian engineers and heavy equipment.
-In July 1944, the wing dropped 1,418 paratroopers on Noemfoor Island to aid the allied invasion forces.
-Then assumed the task of handling all freight and personnel moving in troop carrier aircraft in the Southwest Pacific, in addition to scheduled and unscheduled air movement of cargo and troops, and air evacuation of wounded personnel.
+"The unit took part in the airborne invasion of Nadzab, New Guinea, in September 1943 by dropping paratroopers of the 503rd Parachute Infantry Regiment as well as Australian engineers and heavy equipment.
+In July 1944, the wing dropped 1,418 paratroopers on Noemfoor Island to aid the Allied invasion forces.
+Then assumed the task of handling all freight and personnel moving in troop carrier aircraft in the Southwest Pacific, in addition to scheduled and unscheduled air movement of cargo and troops, and air evacuation of wounded personnel."

-Some Curtiss C-46 Commandos began operating within the wing in late 1944, and during 1945 large numbers of C-46s were used in addition to C-47s.
+"Some Curtiss C-46 Commandos began operating within the wing in late 1944, and during 1945 large numbers of C-46s were used in addition to C-47s.
 By late 1944 and during the early months of 1945, most wing missions were flown to the Philippines.
 In February 1945, the wing flew three more airborne operations, all in the Philippines, to help encircle Japanese concentrations.
-Wing C-47s dropped napalm on Carabao Island, in Manila Bay, in March 1945.
+Wing C-47s dropped napalm on Carabao Island, in Manila Bay, in March 1945."

-When hostilities ended, the wing moved the entire 11th Airborne Division (11,300 personnel) from the Philippines to Okinawa on short notice, and then began transporting occupation forces into Japan.
-During September 1945, the wing also evacuated over 17,000 former prisoners of war from Japan to the Philippines.
+"When hostilities ended, the wing moved the entire 11th Airborne Division (11,300 personnel) from the Philippines to Okinawa on short notice, and then began transporting occupation forces into Japan.
+During September 1945, the wing also evacuated over 17,000 former prisoners of war from Japan to the Philippines."

-The wing served as part of the occupation forces in Japan from 25 September 1945 to about 26 January 1946, while continuing routine air transport operations and a scheduled courier service.
-Beginning in December 1945 and continuing into mid-1946, most of the wing's components were reassigned to other units or inactivated, and on 15 January 1946 the wing became a component of the Far East (soon, Pacific) Air Service Command.
+"The wing served as part of the occupation forces in Japan from 25 September 1945 to about 26 January 1946, while continuing routine air transport operations and a scheduled courier service.
+Beginning in December 1945 and continuing into mid-1946, most of the wing's components were reassigned to other units or inactivated, and on 15 January 1946 the wing became a component of the Far East (soon, Pacific) Air Service Command."

 Moving to the Philippines, the wing gained new components and flew scheduled routes between Japan, the Philippines, Australia, and the Hawaiian Islands.
-Replaced by the 403d Troop Carrier Group on 31 May 1946 and was inactivated.
+It was replaced by the 403d Troop Carrier Group on 31 May 1946 and was inactivated.